ucsd-progsys/liquidhaskell/README.md

 Mostly for backward-compatibility and for historical reasons.
 Types like [BareSpec][] used to be type alias rather than `newtype`s, and things were slightly renamed to reflect better purpose when the support for the plugin was added.
-While doing so we also added a compat layer in the form of some `optics` that can be used to map back and forth (sometimes in a partial way) between old and new data structures.
+While doing so we also added a compatibility layer in the form of some `optics` that can be used to map back and forth (sometimes in a partial way) between old and new data structures.
 When in doubt, **consider the GHC.Plugin as the single source of truth, and prefer whichever data structure the latter is using**.